lihive/hive-lib/docs/hive-lib.validmoves.md

 ## Remarks

-The `moves` paramater should always be included when possible.
-The pillbug's special ability to move other tiles relies on knowledge of the previous move to determine which tiles are eligible to be moved during the current turn.
-When the `moves` parameter is not provided, it is assumed that no tiles are restricted from movement based on pillbug rules.
+The `gameOrBoard` parameter should always be a [Game](./hive-lib.game.md) when possible.
+The pillbug's special ability to move other tiles depends on knowledge of the previous move to determine which tiles are eligible to be moved during the current turn.
+When the `gameOrBoard` parameter is a board, it is assumed that no tiles are restricted from movement based on pillbug rules.